The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Introduction

 SSDs evolve through a number of distinct phases \citep{moffatt1970dynamo, vainshtein1972origin, kulsrud1992spectrum, schekochihin2002model, schekochihin2004simulations, maron2004nonlinear, rincon2019dynamo}.
-At first the magnetic field is too weak to exert significant forces on the plasma and thus the velocity field is kinematic, which leads to exponential amplification of the magnetic energy density, $E_\tmag \propto \exp(\gamma_\texp t)$, where $t_0 = \ell_0/u_0$ is the outer-scale eddy turnover time in a flow with outer scale $\ell_0$ \citep{moffatt1970dynamo, kulsrud1992spectrum}.
-The growth rate scales are predicated to scale as $\gamma_\texp t_0 \propto \Reh^{1/2}$ for $\Mach < 1$ and $\gamma_\texp t_0 \propto \Reh^{1/3}$ for $\Mach > 1$, where $\Reh \sim u_0 \ell_0 / \nu$ is the hydrodynamic Reynolds number \citep{schober2012magnetic} and $\nu$ is the kinematic viscosity.
-Field amplification is driven by chaotic stretching, $u_\ell/\ell$ \citep{rincon2019dynamo}, which occurs on an eddy turnover timescale, $t_\ell$, and thus is fastest on the viscous scale $\ell_\nu$, which, for Kolmogorov-turbulence turbulence, is the scale on which eddies evolve on the shortest timescales \citep{bian2019decoupled, brandenburg2019reversed, grete2021matter, kriel2022fundamental, kriel2025fundamental, beattie2025taking}.
+At first the magnetic field is too weak to exert significant forces on the plasma and thus the velocity field is kinematic, which leads to exponential amplification of the magnetic energy density, $E_\tmag \propto \exp(\gamma_\texp t)$.
+Here $\gamma_\texp$ is the kinematic growth rate (with units of inverse time), and the dimensionless product $\gamma_\texp t_0$ measures how efficiently kinetic energy is converted into magnetic energy over one outer-scale eddy turnover time $t_0 = \ell_0/u_0$, where $u_0$ is the flow velocity on the outer scale $\ell_0$ \citep{moffatt1970dynamo, kulsrud1992spectrum}.
+For magnetic Prandtl numbers $\Prm \gtrsim 1$, the dimensionless growth rate is predicted to scale as $\gamma_\texp t_0 \propto \Reh^{1/2}$ for $\Mach < 1$ and $\gamma_\texp t_0 \propto \Reh^{1/3}$ for $\Mach > 1$, where $\Reh \sim u_0 \ell_0 / \nu$ is the hydrodynamic Reynolds number \citep{schober2012magnetic} and $\nu$ is the kinematic viscosity.
+Field amplification is driven by chaotic stretching \citep{rincon2019dynamo}, which occurs on an eddy turnover timescale $t_\ell \sim \ell/u_\ell$, where $u_\ell$ is the flow speed on size scale $\ell$, and thus is fastest on the viscous scale $\ell_\nu$, which, for Kolmogorov turbulence, is the scale on which eddies evolve on the shortest timescales \citep{bian2019decoupled, brandenburg2019reversed, grete2021matter, kriel2022fundamental, kriel2025fundamental, beattie2025taking}.
 However, once the kinematic dynamo amplifies the field such that $E_\tmag \approx E_\tkin$ on scale $\ell_\nu$, the magnetic field begins to back react on the velocity, marking the end of the kinematic phase and the start of the nonlinear phase.
-During this phase the dominant stretching scale $\ell_s$ shifts to larger $\ell$ (longer wavelength $k$) with longer $t_\ell$, driving a slower, secular dynamo.
-As the field grows, it suppresses $u_\ell/\ell$ on ever-larger scales, until $\ell_s$ reaches a maximum scale.
+During this phase the dominant stretching scale $\ell_s$ shifts to larger $\ell$ with longer $t_\ell$, driving a slower, secular dynamo.
+As the field grows, it suppresses stretching on ever-larger scales, until $\ell_s$ reaches a maximum scale.
 At this point the dynamo reaches the saturated phase, and becomes statistically steady, driven MHD turbulence \citep{beattie2025spectrum}.